 Field Description source [Required] ImportSource The source of the import type [Required] SnapshotType The import type.
-Can be microservice or monolith. databases [Required] []string The databases to import roles []string The roles to import postImportApplicationSQL [[string List of SQL queries to be executed as a superuser in the application database right after is imported - to be used with extreme care (by default empty).
+Can be microservice or monolith. databases [Required] []string The databases to import roles []string The roles to import postImportApplicationSQL []string List of SQL queries to be executed as a superuser in the application database right after is imported - to be used with extreme care (by default empty).
 Only available in microservice type. schemaOnly bool When set to true, only the pre-data and post-data sections of pg_restore are invoked, avoiding data import.
-Default: false .
+Default: false. pgDumpExtraOptions []string List of custom options to pass to the pg_dump command.
+IMPORTANT: Use these options with caution and at your own risk, as the operator does not validate their content.
+Be aware that certain options may conflict with the operator's intended functionality or design. pgRestoreExtraOptions []string List of custom options to pass to the pg_restore command.
+IMPORTANT: Use these options with caution and at your own risk, as the operator does not validate their content.
+Be aware that certain options may conflict with the operator's intended functionality or design.